JamzTheMan/pf2e-conversion-rotrl/README.md

 * * *

 Currently, this module is updated to work with Foundy VTT v9.x and includes:
- * Converted NPC's from Chapters 1-4
+ * All Converted NPC's plus a couple of variants
+ * A few loot actors for Chapter 3 & 4
  * Most Scenes (with walls and lights) for Chapters 3-4
  * A LOT of extra artwork and alternate maps.
 Everyone has different tastes and some community created content has been lost over the last decade but a few of us have tried to collect and preserve it.
 After installing the module, look in `modules/pf2e-conversion-rotrl/images` folder.